apache/hudi/website/src/pages/tech-specs-1point0.md

 ## Metadata

 Hudi automatically extracts the physical data statistics and stores the metadata along with the data to improve write and query performance.
 Hudi Metadata is an internally-managed table which organizes the table metadata under the base path _.hoodie/metadata._ The metadata is in itself a Hudi table, organized with the Hudi merge-on-read storage format.
 Every record stored in the metadata table is a Hudi record and hence has partitioning key and record key specified.
 Following metadata is stored in the metadata table.

 *   **files** - Partition path to file name index.
 Key for the Hudi record is the partition path and the actual record is a map of file name to an instance of `HoodieMetadataFileInfo`.
     Additionally, a special key `__all_partitions__` holds the list of all partitions.
 The files index can be used to do file listing and do filter based pruning of the scanset during query
 *   **column\_stats** - contains statistics of columns for all the records in the table.
 This enables fine-grained file pruning for filters and join conditions in the query.
     The actual payload is an instance of `HoodieMetadataColumnStats`.

 Apache Hudi platform employs HFile format, to store metadata and indexes, to ensure high performance, though different implementations are free to choose their own.

-### Schema

-\[WIP\] Tracking schema versions.

 ### File Listings